athype/cob_ctrlaltelite/Documentation/Products/FunctionalDesign.md

 ### 2.1 Solution Vision
 The project aims to create a proof-of-concept feedback feature within Scorion that:
 - Allows users to **record, store, and play audio feedback securely** using the MediaStream API.
-- Provides text-based feedback input and storage with the ability to **edit transcriptions**.
+- Provides text-based feedback input and storage.
-- Supports **video feedback recording**, playback, and storage.
+- Supports **video feedback recording**, playback, and storage using MediaRecorderAPI.
 - Enables a combined feedback feature where users can include **text, audio, and video** in a single entry.
 - Provides an intuitive and user-friendly interface that meets accessibility standards with **theme-switching functionality** (Light, Dark, High Contrast).
+- An interface with details and features that have a positive impact on statisfying user experience.

 ### 2.2 Scope

 #### **In-Scope:**
 - Audio, text, and video feedback recording, playback, and secure storage.
-- Transcription of recorded audio via **HuggingFace Whisper** integrated into the platform.
+- Transcription of recorded audio via **Whisper** integrated into the platform.
-- Basic UI improvements to enhance usability (highlighting new feedback, easier navigation).
+- UI improvements to enhance usability (highlighting new feedback, easier navigation).
-- Dedicated feedback page with the ability to delete and manage feedback items.
+- Dedicated feedback page with the ability to manage feedback items.
 - Combining multiple feedback types (text, audio, and video) into a single feedback entry.
+- Support for another language transcription beyond English (Dutch).

 #### **Out-of-Scope:**
 - Integration with Scorion's production environment.
 - Advanced editing features (e.g., trimming audio/video).
-- Support for multiple language transcriptions beyond English.
+- Transcription of video feedback to text.

 ### 2.3 Requirements (Non-Functional)
 - **Performance:** Ensure low-latency recording, playback, and transcription processing.